Principles of Cortana skills design

 If you display interaction examples in a card on Cortana's canvas (for example, if they ask for help), try to show full intent examples.
 This helps train the users on the most effective way to communicate with your skill.

-No intent is when a user uses a skill for the first time and they only give the minimum information which is not sufficient to engage in the conversation.
+No intent is when a user uses a skill for the first time and they only give minimum information, which is not sufficient to engage in a conversation.
 When this happens, you need to tell the user how to interact with your skill.

-It is critical that the skill consider the first-time user interaction and help them to get started.
-You should present a list of three potential options to choose from.
-If you present more than three options, the user might be overwhelmed and frustrated, which leads to a rejection of the voice experience.
+It's critical that the skill consider the first-time user and help them to get started.
+You should present a list of no more than three options to choose from.
+If you present more than three options, the user may be overwhelmed and frustrated.

 Be conversational.
-Interact how people speak.
+Interact in the same way that people speak.
 Don’t emphasize grammatical accuracy over sounding natural.
 For example, ear-friendly verbal shortcuts like "wanna" or "gotta" are fine for text-to-speech (TTS).

 Use the implied first-person tense where possible and natural.
 For example, "Looking for your next Adventure Works trip" implies that someone is doing the looking, but does not use the word "I" to specify.